mimukit/100-days-of-code-log/README.md

 - JS: `styled-components` usage
 - Other: `service-workers` features and `offline` app making

 **Thoughts:**  Overall a good progress.
-Want to give my site offline browsing capability, which needed some research done today.
+Want to give my portfolio site offline browsing capability, which needed some research; done today.